teq-niq/mcp-stdio-logging/README.md

 ```

-It's important to remember that for an LLM to recognize and utilize resources, prompts, or completions as MCP Tools, they typically need to be explicitly configured as such.
-Refer to the relevant section for detailed nuances we discussed earlier.
+It’s important to remember that for an LLM to recognize and utilize resources, prompts, or completions, they typically need to be explicitly configured as such.
+See the earlier discussion or refer directly to the official documentation on resources for more detail.

-That said resources, prompts, completions are primarily for MCP client or user usage.

-In this   code am showing how a MCP client can use resources, prompts and completions.
+That said, resources, prompts, and completions are primarily intended for use by the MCP client or end user.
+In the code example shown here, we demonstrate how an MCP client can handle these features independently — without involving an LLM.
+LLM-integrated usage scenarios have already been covered in previous sections.

-I am not using a LLM here.
-We have already demonstrated LLM and MCP adequately.
+In an LLM-enabled MCP client — such as GitHub Copilot (were it to allow such integrations) — these resources, prompts, and completions could, with user approval, be surfaced to the LLM during conversations, allowing the model to utilize them meaningfully.